 Or, you can limit to books after you've searched by looking for source types in the left hand column.

-Green Library is only able to purchase a very small percentage of the great number of History books that are published each year.
-That is why it is essential when conducting research to use other sources to locate relevant books.
+Green Library is only able to purchase a very small percentage of the great number of English books (or film or journalism books) that are published each year.
+That is why it is essential when conducting research in English to use other sources to locate relevant books.
 REMEMBER: you can almost always use interlibrary loan to request the books that you find for free and they will arrive within 3 to 4 business days.

 Google Books: This is one of my personal favorites for two reasons.
 First, for many books you can search (and preview) some of the text of the book.
 That helps you find books that have just a chapter or a few pages on your topic.
 Second, look for the Get this book bar, which usually appears to one side of the screen on both the preview and overview pages.
 Below a list of booksellers you will usually see a link called Find in a library.
 Click it and put WCU's zip code (19383) in the search box.
 If we have it, West Chester University Library will pop up as the first result and you can click on the link to go directly to our catalog!
 If we don't have it, you can also see if any other nearby libraries have a copy.